Macron gets G7 nod to negotiate with Iran | DW | 25.08.2019

 "As president of the G7, President Macron did indeed get the power to discuss and send a message to Iranian authorities on the basis of the exchanges we had last night," a French official said, without providing any details.

+Just hours later, an Iranian government plane carrying Foreign Minister Mohammed Javad Zarif landed in Biarritz, a ministry spokesperson confirmed.

+Although Zarif will hold talks with leaders at the G7 summit, the spokesperson said "there will be no meetings or negotiations" with US officials.
+US President Donald Trump earlier declined to comment on reports that Zarif had flown to the summit.

-Relations between Tehran and the US have deteriorated significantly since President Donald Trump withdrew from the 2015 nuclear deal with Iran and reimposed tough sanctions on its oil exports last year.
+Relations between Tehran and the US have deteriorated significantly since Trump withdrew from the 2015 nuclear deal with Iran and reimposed tough sanctions on its oil exports last year.

 The US has also vowed to increase its military presence in the region to monitor Iranian activities, particularly the Islamic country's attempts to export oil in defiance of US sanctions.